paywithcurl/signex/README.md

 Makes is explicit and HTTP/2 specifies downcased headers. plug also downcases them

+## Notes
+- Adding extra headers does not count as tamering with the message
+- Could make the validate step delete all unverified headers

 ## How test keys were generated

 ### EC